Turingraph/Calcite/README.md

 The order from most to least important features.
 We might release the first version before finish all of this features based on user demand.

-1. Thai Open source Spelling checking AI model
+1. Spelling checking in Thai language using PyThai NLP (https://github.com/PyThaiNLP/pythainlp)
-2. English Open source Spelling checking AI model
+2. Spelling checking in English language
 3. Deal with blur and dark image include `white_pig_00/` and `green_pig_00/`
 4. Deal with image of text with watermark.
 5. Evaluating OCR accuracy.